Boundedness and decay of scalar waves at the Cauchy horizon of the Kerr spacetime: Introduction

+On the other hand, Luk and Oh prove the following blow-up result:\footnote{Since the appearance of the first version of the present paper, Luk and Sbierski \cite{LukSbierskiKerr} have proved a corresponding blow-up result on Kerr spacetimes, subject to an assumption on a lower bound along the event horizon.
+See also the related work by Dafermos and Shlapentokh-Rothman \cite{DafermosShlapentokhRothmanBlueShift}.}

-\begin{thm}[Luk-Oh \cite{LukOhReissnerNordstrom}] The solution to the Cauchy problem $\Box_g u=0$ fails to be in $\Hloc^1$ near any point on the Cauchy horizon for generic $\CI$ initial data. \end{thm}
+\begin{thm}[Luk-Oh \cite{LukOhReissnerNordstrom}] The solution to the Cauchy problem $\Box_g u=0$ fails to be in $\Hloc^1$ near any point on the Cauchy horizon for generic $\CI$ initial data with compact support. \end{thm}

-Our main result therefore provides a rather precise boundedness and regularity result, complementing this blow-up result.
-We expect that the $\eps$ loss in the decay rate, mainly caused by the conversion between $L^2$ and $L^\infty$ decay rates, can be eliminated by using more precise, $L^\infty$-type Besov spaces.
-We point out however that it is not clear at this point what the \emph{sharp} $L^\infty$ decay rate along $\cCH^+$ is.
+Our main result therefore provides a rather precise boundedness and regularity estimates, complementing this blow-up statement.
+We expect that the loss in the decay rate, mainly caused by the conversion between $L^2$ and $L^\infty$ decay rates, can be eliminated by using more precise, $L^\infty$-type Besov spaces.

-In sharp contrast to Theorem~\ref{ThmIntroBlowUp}, Gajic \cite{GajicExtremalRN}, following work of Aretakis \cite{AretakisExtremalRN1,AretakisExtremalRN2} and using the upcoming \cite{AngelopoulosAretakisGajicExtremalRN}, has recently shown in the case of \emph{extremal} Reissner--Nordstr\"om spacetimes that $u$ extends in $\Hloc^1$ past $\cCH^+$; we will not discuss extremal black holes in the present paper however.
+In sharp contrast to Theorem~\ref{ThmIntroBlowUp}, Gajic \cite{GajicExtremalRN}, following work of Aretakis \cite{AretakisExtremalRN1,AretakisExtremalRN2} and using the upcoming \cite{AngelopoulosAretakisGajicExtremalRN}, has recently shown in the case of \emph{extremal} Reissner--Nordstr\"om spacetimes that $u$ extends in $\Hloc^1$ past $\cCH^+$; we will however not discuss extremal black holes in the present paper.